EnricoMartello/data2map/README.md

 # data2map
-***data2map*** is a software that is supposed to take the measurements from an excel file, and plot them superimposed to the floormap of the office/space where the measurement has occurred.
+***data2map*** is a software that takes noise or environmental optical radiation measurements from an excel file, and plot them on top of the floormap of the office/space where the measurement has occurred.

 The idea is the following:
  - measurements of either EOR (environmental optical radiation) or noise are performed and recorded into an excel file (.xcl or .xlsx) in a column;